Seteco/Somorrostro/Home.md

 - _Can you write documentation?_

   - We have left the wiki open for anyone to edit.
-If any area needs further details, you can edit that page. (of course we monitor all edits - so please try to contribute and not destroy things).
+If any area needs further details, you can edit that page.
+(Of course we monitor all edits - so please try to contribute and not destroy things.)

 - _Do you have special skills?_